Networking

 You've probably heard of LinkedIn, the "Facebook for professionals" with over 700 million users.
 We've assembled a list of reasons of why it's a great idea for students to start using LinkedIn while still attending college.

-Sharing ideas and discussion - Attending a college like Whitman is about exploring your passions, and LinkedIn has over a million groups dedicated to sharing thoughts about every topic you can think of.
+Sharing ideas and discussion - Part of attending a college like Whitman is about exploring your passions, and LinkedIn has over a million groups dedicated to sharing thoughts about every topic you can think of.
 They provide an excellent opportunity to connect with professionals and enthusiasts who share your interests, which can broaden your network and future plans.

 Social Recruiting Statistics from EveryoneSocial